Tulsa man handed 20 years in federal prison for sex crimes

 A Tulsa man has been sentenced to 20 years in federal prison for sex crimes, some involving minors.

-Jesse Thomas Moore, 20, repeatedly broke into homes, attempted to sexually assault two victims, and later solicited a 16-year-old for child pornography, according to a news release from federal prosecutors.
+Jesse Thomas Moore, 20, repeatedly broke into homes, attempted to sexually assault two people and later solicited a 16-year-old for child pornography, according to a news release from federal prosecutors.

-On Wednesday, U.S. District Judge Claire V. Eagan sentenced Moore at a hearing in which victims detailed the psychological trauma they went through from the impact of Moore's crimes, according to the release.
+On Wednesday, U.S. District Judge Claire V. Eagan sentenced Moore at a hearing in which victims detailed the psychological trauma they went through because of Moore's crimes, according to the release.

 Moore was charged in Tulsa federal court because he is a member of the Cherokee Nation and the crimes occurred within what is considered Indian Country after the U.S. Supreme Court ruled in 2020 that Congress never disestablished the Muscogee Nation reservation, which includes much of the city of Tulsa.